-Class B motorhomes are generally smaller and more mobile than other classes, making them an excellent choice for road trips and dry camping.
+Class B motorhomes are generally smaller and more mobile than other classes, they're also cheaper and within most people's budgets, making them an excellent choice for road trips and dry camping.

 All Class B RVs are not the same.
-Generally, vehicles in this class are grouped under one term.
-However, there are two additional and unofficial classifications:
+Generally, vehicles in this class are grouped under one term, but there are two additional and unofficial classifications:

-These models are somewhat larger than your average Class B motorhome and may contain more amenities.
+These models are somewhat larger than your average Class B motorhome and may contain more amenities and accessories.
 One of the most notable features is, much like Class C RVs, they also have a cab-over bunk.
 However, it’s much smaller and not intended for sleeping.
 Instead, it serves as additional storage space.

 This term was coined by Thor Motorcoach when the brand introduced the recreational utility vehicle (RUV).
 Although not limited to Class B motorhomes, the models that fall into that group are about 23 feet long and contain the same number or more features than Class B+ RVs.